Melkite Greek Catholic Eparchy of Newton: Seminary programs

-In 1975, Archbishop Tawil founded a seminary program for the eparchy, after the Basilian Salvatorian Fathers -- a religious order separate from the eparchy with a superior of their own and who had originally been charged with the formation of Melkite eparchial clergy -- closed their program in Methuen, Massachusetts.
-Salvatorian students subsequently enrolled at Weston School of Theology, then in Cambridge, Massachusetts.
+In 1975, Archbishop Tawil founded a seminary program for the eparchy, after the Basilian Salvatorian Fathers—a religious order separate from the eparchy with a superior of their own and who had originally been charged with the formation of Melkite eparchial clergy—closed their program in Methuen, Massachusetts.
+Salvatorian students subsequently enrolled at Weston School of Theology, then in Cambridge, Massachusetts or John XXIII Seminary in Weston, MA.
 Eparchial students matriculated at Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts and received supplemental instruction from eparchial clergy.
 Both Weston and Holy Cross were members of the Boston Theological Institute, as it was known then.

 In 1976, the eparchy purchased a house in Newton Centre, Massachusetts as a residence and house of studies for its seminarians, and named it St. Gregory Seminary.
 Eventually, Bishop John Elya sold the complex—along with the former chancery offices and bishop's residence in West Newton—to a private developer, at which time the chancery and bishop's residence relocated to an area adjacent to the cathedral.

 Following ancient Christian tradition the eparchy counts among its clergy both celibate and married priests and deacons.

-Most celibate eparchial clergy study at the Byzantine Catholic Seminary of SS.
+Most celibate eparchial clergy now study at the Byzantine Catholic Seminary of SS.
 Cyril and Methodius in Pittsburgh.
 Most of the married clergy study at various other Catholic schools of theology prior to their presbyteral ordinations.